-The following information relates to the Nominees named above and to the other persons whose terms as Directors will continue after the 2011 Annual Meeting.
-The information includes the publicly traded company directorships and certain other directorships held by each Director for the past five years, and the specific experience, qualifications, attributes and skills that each Director possesses that led to the conclusion that the person should serve as a Director of the Company.
+The following information relates to the Nominees named above.
+The information includes the publicly traded company directorships and certain other directorships held by each Director for the past five years and the specific experience, qualifications, attributes and skills that each Director possesses that led to the conclusion that the person should serve as a Director of the Company.
 There are no family relationships among Directors and executive officers of the Company or its subsidiaries.

-Nominees for Election at the 2011 Annual Meeting, Term Will Expire at the 2012 Annual Meeting
+Nominees for Election at the 2012 Annual Meeting, Term Will Expire at the 2013 Annual Meeting

-JOHN W. ALDEN, age 69, has been a Director of the Company since May 2005.
+JOHN W. ALDEN, age 70, has been a Director of the Company since May 2005.
 Mr. Alden retired as Vice Chairman of United Parcel Service of America, Inc. ("UPS") in 2000.
 From 1988 until his retirement from UPS, he served as a Director of UPS.
 Mr. Alden worked for UPS for 35 years in various capacities.
 Currently, Mr. Alden is also a Director of Barnes Group, Inc., Dun & Bradstreet Corporation and Silgan Holdings, Inc.

 As Vice Chairman and Senior Vice President-Business Development of UPS, Mr. Alden led a global public transportation company and served on a public company board.
-Through his 35 years at UPS, he gained expertise in the areas of sales and marketing, operations, customer service, management, senior management, business development, and public company board strategic planning and oversight.
-Mr. Alden, a member of the Board's Compensation Committee and Nominating/Corporate Governance Committee, brings considerable board experience with his having served on numerous boards over the past 20 years.
+Through his 35 years at UPS, he gained expertise in the areas of sales and marketing, operations, customer service, management, senior management, business development and public company board strategic planning and oversight.
+Mr. Alden, Chairman of the Board's Nominating/Corporate Governance Committee and a member of the Compensation Committee, has served on seven boards over the past 20 years.